milosgarunovic/ep_booster/docs/README.md

 If you want Vintage mode (like me) without a boost, use 10K resistor instead of the trim pot, and you can leave out male pin headers, this will make sure +3dB is off and vintage mode is on.

-I've made just the first board with that so I can test it, but my plan was to use it without boost and with vintage mode on so next ones I solder will be without those two components and I'll just put 10K resistor there.
+I've made just the first board with that, so I can test it, but my plan was to use it without boost and with vintage mode on so next ones I solder will be without those two components, and I'll just put 10K resistor there.

+Use two jumper connectors to connect pin headers for bright/boost.

+---

+## Decisions

+Why this board uses pin header connectors:

+1. It's cheaper than a switch
+2. Smaller footprint (in mm²), which is important in a board this compact
+3. The pedal will be used probably how you set it up once, so you won't change that

+The only benefit of a switch is that it's more practical, and you won't lose jumper shunt.
+But since I soldered it only on the first board, and I'm not planing to use that anyway, I won't solder it anymore.

 ---